 In March 2013, the Financial Accounting Standards Board issued Accounting Standards Update ("ASU") No. 2013-05 ("ASU 2013-05"), Parent's Accounting for the Cumulative Translation Adjustment upon Derecognition of Certain Subsidiaries or Groups of Assets within a Foreign Entity or of an Investment in a Foreign Entity, which specifies that a cumulative translation adjustment ("CTA") should be released into earnings when an entity ceases to have a controlling financial interest in a subsidiary or group of assets within a consolidated foreign entity and the sale or transfer results in the complete or substantially complete liquidation of the foreign entity.
 For sales of an equity method investment that is a foreign entity, a pro rata portion of CTA attributable to the investment would be recognized in earnings when the investment is sold.
-When an entity sells either a part or all of its investment in a consolidated foreign entity.
-In addition, CTA would be recognized in earnings in a business combination achieved in stages.
+When an entity sells either a part or all of its investment in a consolidated foreign entity, CTA would be recognized in earnings only if the sale results in the parent no longer having a controlling financial interest in the foreign entity.
+In addition, CTA should be recognized in earnings in a business combination achieved in stages.
 For public entities, ASU 2013-05 is effective for reporting periods beginning after December 15, 2013, with early adoption permitted.
 We will adopt ASU 2013-05 on January 1, 2014 and do not expect the adoption to have a material impact on our consolidated financial statements.

 In July 2013, the FASB issued ASU No. 2013-11, Income Taxes (Topic 740) ("ASU 2013-11") to provide guidance on the financial statement presentation of an unrecognized tax benefit when a net operating loss carryforward, similar tax loss, or tax credit carryforward exists.
-This ASU requires an unrecognized tax benefit, or a portion of an unrecognized tax benefit, to be presented in the financial statements as a reduction to a deferred tax asset for a net operating loss carryforward, with certain exceptions.
+This ASU requires an unrecognized tax benefit, or a portion of an unrecognized tax benefit, to be presented in the financial statements as a reduction to a deferred tax asset for a net operating loss carryforward, a similar tax loss, or a tax credit carryforward, with certain exceptions.
 The modifications to ASC Topic 740 resulting from the issuance of ASU 2013-11 are effective for fiscal years beginning after December 15, 2013 and interim periods within those years.
 Early adoption is permitted.
-We will adopt ASU 2013-11 on January 1, 2014 and will present an unrecognized tax benefit or a portion of an unrecognized tax assets, if applicable.
+We will adopt ASU 2013-11 on January 1, 2014 and will present an unrecognized tax benefit or a portion of an unrecognized tax benefit as a reduction of deferred tax assets, if applicable.